ereichl42/ODA-Pisa/specification.md

 ## Deliverables
 - A Python script containing the code for processing the data, conducting the analysis, generating visualizations
-- A report summarizing the analysis findings, conclusions, and recommendations.
+- A github-project summarizing the analysis findings, conclusions and the sourcecode.
 - A presentation highlighting the key results and visualizations of the project.
 ## Datasets
 Data Sources: